These are the 2 steps to set the correct Camera Field Of View (FOV) for your camera:

-Step 1 – Check the recommended FOV range for your camera
+Step 1 – Verify the FOV range recommended for your camera

-The first step is to look at the following table with the recommended Camera field Of View (FOV) values for the most common cameras:
+The first step is to look at the following table and verify which are the recommended FOV values for the most common cameras:

 |Recommended FOV||between 110° and 130°||between 60° and 80°||100°||0°||0°||120°||90°|

 Step 2 – Verify if the FOV set is correct

 The second step is to find the best FOV for your camera.
 The best FOV is the FOV that: